manvendrasingh9299-del/EasyLearn/README.md

 This project was built as a learning exercise to understand full-stack development with Python, FastAPI, React and local AI models.

-**Stack learned:**
+**What was learned building this:**
 - Python async programming with FastAPI
+- JWT authentication with python-jose and bcrypt
-- MongoDB with Motor async driver
+- MongoDB with the Motor async driver
-- Local AI inference with Ollama
+- Local AI inference with Ollama and Llama 3
-- PDF and image text extraction
+- PDF extraction with pdfplumber
+- Image OCR with Tesseract and pytesseract
-- React component architecture
+- React component architecture with hooks
-- REST API design
+- REST API design and error handling
+- Dark mode theming with CSS variables
+- PDF generation from JavaScript